ebuyakin/maichat/src/tutorial/tutorial-content.md

 ### Enabling Web Search

-Search is controlled per-model in the Model Editor:
+Search is controlled per-model in the Model Editor (search is enabled by default for all models):

 1. Press `Ctrl+M` to open model selector
 2. Navigate to any model